-Vague or Ambiguous Statement
+1. The threat was Vague or Ambiguous

 If a threat is not backed by evidence that the accused would actually have hurt the individual or that a confrontation was imminent, it may not be considered criminal.
-For instance, in the case of the above example, the statement was not only vague, but lacked imminence to truly make the alleged victim fear for his or her safety.
+For instance, in the case of the above example, the statement was not only vague but lacked imminence to truly make the alleged victim fear for his or her safety.
 An imminent and serious threat would be more along the lines of, “When I see you in the parking lot after work, I’m going to get the gun I keep in my car, give you one minute to say your final words, and then I’m going to kill you.”

 No Requisite Fear or Fear Unreasonable